takumar-x/textinvaders/README.md

-SPACE INVADERS is a retro arcade shooter written in C for MS-DOS.
+TEXT INVADERS is a retro arcade shooter written in C for MS-DOS.
 It recreates the classic "Space Invaders" experience using standard ASCII characters and direct video memory manipulation for fast rendering in text mode (80x25).

 ![Main Menu](screenshot1.png)
 ![Gameplay Action](screenshot2.png)